reallyely/image-upload/README.md

 ### Compromises

 - Use the app's folder structure directly instead of a separate service
-  - This is insecure and bad for performance
+  - This is insecure and bad for performance at scale
-- Do no custom styling on UI
+- ~~Do no custom styling on UI~~
-  - I focused on function over form and accepted Just Good Enough
+  - ~~I focused on function over form and accepted Just Good Enough~~
-- Not all types are fully fleshed out, and red squiggles abound
+- ~~Not all types are fully fleshed out, and red squiggles abound~~
 - I wanted to ensure I showed _some_ testing, but it wasn't as much as I'd have liked.
 I wanted to show some E2E Testing with Playwright

 ### Bugs: